 1:1 scaled panel drawings

-E3.panel - Electrical Panel and switch cabinet design
+E3.panel - Electrical Panel and Switch Cabinet Design

-E3.panel allows engineers to layout components inside electrical panel enclosures in both 3D and 2D.
+Our electrical panel design software E3.panel allows engineers to layout components inside electrical panel enclosures in both 3D and 2D.
 Intelligent automatic snapping points allow parts to be easily placed in their correct location.
 Clashes can be prevented with keep-out and height restrictions.
 E3.panel is dynamically integrated with E3.schematic and E3.cable.
 Users can easily navigate between the panel and schematic, and changes to either are immediately reflected.

 Slot and mount functionality

 Electrical Panel Design